Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Formal operator Lie algebras

-\begin{remark} Let us consider the complete topological algebra $\tS(X): =\lim_{k} \S(X)/\S^{\geq k}(X)$ where,
+64{ \begin{remark} Let us consider the complete topological algebra $\tS(X): =\lim_{k} \S(X)/\S^{\geq k}(X)$ where,

 It is not difficult to prove that each differential operator $\nabla$ of order $\leq r$ defined on $\S(X)$ uniquely extends into a continuous linear map $\tS(X) \to \tS(X)$.
 Moreover, any algebraic equation that $\nabla$ satisfies is, by continuity, satisfied also for its extension.
-In particular, any Poisson algebra with the underlying commutative algebra $\S(X)$ determines a Poisson algebra with the underlying commutative algebra $\tS(X)$. \end{remark}
+In particular, any Poisson algebra with underlying commutative associative algebra $\S(X)$ determines a Poisson algebra with underlying commutative associative algebra $\tS(X)$. \end{remark} }